saulpierotti/markdown_notebook/BDP.md

 	* `dig`: lookup a name
 	* `whois`: pulls information on an address from IANA (Internet Assigned Numbers Authority)

-# Computing Infrastructures
+## Computing Infrastructures
 * A computing farm is a collection of servers and it can have millions of cores
-	* Network devices manage communication between servers and the interaction with users
+	* Network devices manage communication among servers and the interactions with users
-* Intel Xeon is used in datacenters since it is reliable and can work continuously
+	* The Intel Xeon CPU is often used in datacenters since it is reliable and can work continuously
 	* The link between sockets in the same motherboard is called qlink
 	* Servers are organised in hot islands which are separated by a cooling system
+* In a datacenter typically multiple users share the same resources
+	* It is important to organize resource usage so to avoid wasting computing power
+	* Different users could have paid for different quality of services
+	* Different users can have different priorities
+* A batch system (or scheduler) manages the concurrent access to resources, respecting priorities and usage shares as much as possible
+	* It is an application that controls the inattended (batch) execution of jobs (task to be executed)
+	* There are many batch schedulers: HTCondor, OpenLava, LSF, ...
+	* A batch system takes care of scheduling non-interactive jobs and manages resource access
+	* It provides a single point of control for jobs submitted to the CPU farm
+	* It dynamically allocates jobs so to maximise cluster use, minimise latency and respect fairshare on a time window
 		* A computing farm is usually shared among paying customers
-	* The resources must be allocated effciently among users
-	* The batch scheduler manages resource access
+	* Jobs are often organised in queues
+* A single job is batch instruction that occupies a single slot and it is executed in a single core
+* A DAG workfolow is a series of jobs dependent from each other described by a directed acyclic graph
+	* It is essentially a pipeline
+	* The output of a job is the input of another
-* A batch system takes care of scheduling non-interactive jobs
+* A collection is a group of jobs that can be run in parallel
-	* There are many batch systems: HTCondor, OpenLava, LSF, ...
-	* It dynamically allocates jobs so to maximise cluster use, minimise latency and respect fairshare on a time window
-	* It provides a single point of control for jobs submitted to the CPU farm
+	* They typically act on different input data
+* A parallel job is a job that needs to run in more than 1 core
+* A parametric job is a collection that can be easily defined by a parameter
+* Fair share scheduling: each user should obtain its fair share of resources, depending on the quality of service he paid for
+	* Normally jobs are dispatched with a FIFO behaviour (first come first served, FCFS)
+	* With fair share scheduling, the load is redistributed across queues so that no queue becomes starved and no user can monopolise resources
 * Jobs are composed of
 	* Job type
 	* Prologue: initial checks